 (B) Employee Eligible for Retirement Benefits.
-Any employee who, at the time of termination of employment, met the following-
+Any employee who, at the time of termination of employment, met the following- 1.
+Eligibility Criteria:

-1. Eligibility criteria:
+1. Eligibility Criteria:

 A. Coverage through MCHCP since the effective date of the last open enrollment period;

 B. Other health insurance for the six (6) months immediately prior to the termination of state employment-proof of insurance is required; or